Kelly Field: Between the wars

 But perhaps no event matched the production of the Hollywood film Wings in 1926.
 Kelly hoped to make motion picture history by providing pilots, aircraft, extras, and technicians to assist in the filming of this World War I epic.
 Clara Bow (the famous "It Girl"), Buddy Rogers, and Richard Arlen starred in this silent movie classic which was filmed in and around San Antonio.
 A young newcomer, Gary Cooper, had a bit part in the film.
 Wings received the first Academy Award for "Best Production of the Year" for 1927–1928, the first (and until 2011, the only) silent film ever to win this honor.

 In 1927 basic moved out of the advanced phase and combined with primary.
 At that point, primary-basic changed to eight months in length and advanced to four months.
 In June 1927 General Lahm suggested the construction of a single large field outside of the city to house all flying training.
 Congress funded the new field's construction but not the purchase of the land, so the city of San Antonio borrowed the $546,000 needed to purchase the site selected for what became Randolph Field.
 By the fall of 1931, construction was essentially completed, so the Air Corps Training Center at Duncan Field, adjacent to Kelly, and the primary schools at Brooks and March moved to the new installation, while advanced training remained at Kelly.

 Suffering from a chronic lack of funds, the Air Corps' struggle for better aircraft continued until the 1938 crisis over Czechoslovakia.
 Adolf Hitler and the Luftwaffe (the German Air Force) demonstrated that air power had become an important factor in international relations.
 President Franklin D. Roosevelt recognized the significance of the Luftwaffe's role and took the first steps toward United States rearmament.

 In 1939, Congress authorized $300 million for the Air Corps.
 Hundreds of new planes, officers, and enlisted men made their way to Kelly.
 Besides money for new equipment and more personnel, funds became available for construction of sorely needed barracks, offices, classrooms, and warehouses.
 Many of the facilities built during this period remain in use today.
 The present Officer's Club (originally built for cadet housing) and the Air Logistics Center headquarters building (originally used for classrooms) were constructed to meet the increased demand for facilities during this period of expansion.

+In the summer of 1942 Duncan Field and Kelly Field merged to form Kelly Field, due to the congested flying conditions caused by the four flying fields in close proximity (Duncan, Kelly, Brooks and Stinson) had reached dangerous levels.

 Other facilities built during the construction boom included the unique Miniature Range building, then used for aerial observation training, and the "Palace", a huge complex of enlisted quarters, dining halls and offices.
 Originally called "Buckingham Palace", the building received its nickname because it was so much more "palatial" than the tents and crude wooden barracks the men had been living in.